 On a given context with a given peer, the node can be in one of three states: Operational, Exploring, or ExploringOK.
 In the Operational state the underlying address pairs are assumed to be operational.
-In the Exploring state this node has observed a problem and has currently not seen any traffict from the peer.
-Finally, in the ExploringOK state this node sees traffict from the peer, but peer may not yet see any traffict from this node so that the exploration process needs to continue.
+In the Exploring state this node has observed a problem and has currently not seen any traffic from the peer.
+Finally, in the ExploringOK state this node sees traffic from the peer, but peer may not yet see any traffic from this node so that the exploration process needs to continue.

-The node maintains also the Send and Keepalive timers.
+The node maintains also the Send timer (Send Timeout seconds) and Keepalive timer (Keepalive Timeout seconds).
 The Send timer reflects the requirement that when this node sends a payload packet there should be some return traffic (either payload packets or Keepalive messages) within Send Timeout seconds.
 The Keepalive timer reflects the requirement that when this node receives a payload packet there should a similar response towards the peer.
 The Keepalive timer is only used within the Operational state, and the Send timer in the Operational and ExploringOK states.
 No timer is running in the Exploring state.

 Upon the reception of a payload packet in the Operational state, the node starts the Keepalive timer if it is not yet running, and stops the Send timer if it was running.
-If the node is in the Exploring state it transitions to the ExploringOK state, sends a Probe message with the I See You flag set to 1 (Yes), and starts the Send timer.
+If the node is in the Exploring state it transitions to the ExploringOK state, sends a Probe message, and starts the Send timer.
 In the ExploringOK state the node stops the Send timer if it was running, but does not do anything else.
 The reception of SHIM6 control messages other than the Keepalive and Probe messages are treated similarly with payload packets.